 General & Artistic Director

-As both a performer and an administrator she has consistently championed women artists, establishing professional mentorships and development opportunities for female conductors, composers, librettists, directors, production staff, and administration.
-She has created local programming that has resulted in employment partnerships with the Government of Newfoundland’s Job Creation Partnership Program, ensuring the presence, development and participation of regional artists and artisans.
+As both a performer and an administrator she has consistently championed women artists by establishing professional mentorships and development opportunities for female conductors, composers, librettists, directors, production staff, and administrators.
+She has created local programming that has resulted in employment partnerships with the Government of Newfoundland and Labradors’s Job Creation Partnership Program, ensuring the presence, development and participation of regional artists and artisans.

 Board of Directors

 Cheryl Hickman, Ex-Officio